Prag8855/aab/content/guides/haftpflichtversicherung.md

 Dog liability insurance (*[[Hundehaftpflichtversicherung]]*) is required in Berlin, Brandenburg, Hamburg, Lower Saxony and Thuringia.
 This insurance pays for the damages caused by your dog.
 It's sometimes called pet liability insurance (*Tierhaftpflichtversicherung*) or pet owner liability insurance (*Tierhalterhaftpflichtversicherung*).

 *Hundehaftpflichtversicherung* costs around 5€ per month.
 Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.
-If you don't speak German, [Feather](/out/feather-dogs), [GetSafe](/out/getsafe-dogs) and [Luko](/out/luko-dogs) offer dog liability insurance, and they speak English.
+If you don't speak German, [Feather](/out/feather-dogs), [GetSafe](/out/getsafe-dogs) and [Luko](/out/luko-dogs) sell dog liability insurance, and they speak English.
 They cover dangerous breeds.

 **[More about dog liability insurance ➞](/guides/pet-ownership#dog-liability-insurance)**